George Baldock: Milton Keynes Dons

+On 28 January 2016, after he impressed during his loan spell with the club, Milton Keynes Dons announced that Baldock had been recalled.
+On 3 May 2016, having claimed a place as a regular first-team player, Baldock was named the club's Young Player of the Year 2015/16 at the club's end-of-season awards.
 On 29 July 2016, Baldock signed a contract extension with Milton Keynes Dons, keeping him at the club until the summer of 2018.
-On 26 November 2016, Baldock made his 100th appearance for the club in a 1–2 win away versus Coventry City.
+On 26 November 2016, Baldock made his 100th appearance for the club in a 2–1 win away versus Coventry City.

 Sheffield United

 On 13 June 2017, Baldock was reunited with former Oxford manager Chris Wilder when he joined newly promoted Championship club Sheffield United, on a three-year deal for an undisclosed fee.
-On 28 April 2019, Baldock saw the Blades secure promotion to the Premier League following a 12-year absence.
-On the 19 August 2019 Baldock signed a new 3-year contract at the club.
+He scored his first goal for the club on 26 December in a 3–0 win over Sunderland at Bramall Lane.